gridlang/grid/README.md

 If the function returns a value you can assign it in an expression as seen above, but this is not required.

-## Custom Types

-The way Grid implements custom types is via the Tuple [native type](#literals-and-native-types).

 ## Membership

-We can refer to objects in a namespace via the Member operator `.`, as well as indexes of a tuple.
+We can refer to objects in a namespace via the Member operator `.` as well as indexes of a tuple.

 ## Literals and Native Types